 If your credit history is holding you back from getting financed by traditional lenders, we’re here to be the bearers of good news—it doesn’t have to.
+Luckily, there exists a wide range of bad credit business loans you can take advantage of today.
 As the financial sector has spilled into the online world, the playing field has opened up for loans to become more readily available to those who were previously not eligible for them.
-At AdvancePoint Capital, starting a business loan no matter what level your personal fico credit score, is possible.
-By working with AdvancePoint Capital, you can enjoy the benefits of alternative lenders, including:
+At AdvancePoint Capital, starting a business loan no matter what level your personal FICO credit score, is possible.
+By working with AdvancePoint Capital, you can enjoy the benefits of alternative lenders and options including:

 • Easy application process

 Perhaps most importantly, your credit score history will not preclude you from acceptance—or even from easier repayment terms.

 We understand that running small businesses takes initiative, courage, and support.
 You may need money for working capital, renovations, expansions — the list goes on.
 If one of those key elements is missing, the structure can quickly fall apart.
 Having the opportunity to access while struggling with good credit may be the very thing you need to catapult your company into the next income bracket.
 So, let’s dive into bad credit business loans so that you can be better prepared.

 When your credit is calculated by a credit bureau, a FICO score is created based on a preset algorithm.
 These credit scores range from 300 to 850, and your approval ratings for loans and the interest rates you are given are based on your own individual score.
 The personal relationship credit plays in the loan approval process is not removed from the equation of bad credit business loans.